 - silver and gold glitter

-First, from a sheet of bubble wrap, cut out the shape of a pine tree.
+First, cut out the shape of a pine tree from a bubble wrap.

 Then, paint over the bubbles with green paint.
 (I chose to paint with three shades of different greens.)